0xLeif/NoteMapV2/Readme.md

 NoteMap V2

+V2 is meant to get the most basic functionality perfected, so that V3 can be developed quickly.

 NoteMap is built to be simple and intuitive.
 There are 2 main components of a Note Map: notes, and clusters

 The NoteMap itself is a large sized UIScrollView with a grey background.